 The then reported to the scene to assist.
 A witness at the scene stated they saw Addeo driving “extremely erratically,” and at one point was traveling south in the northbound lane, Compton said.
 The witness said they saw Addeo pull over and appeared to fall asleep immediately, Compton said.

 Addeo was removed from the vehicle and transported to Morristown Medical Center by the Long Valley First Aid Squad, and accompanied by Feichter, Compton said.

 Addeo was charged with driving while intoxicated, reckless driving, consuming alcohol in a vehicle, and failure to keep right.

 She had previously been charged in other incidents allegedly involving intoxication.
-In one, she allegedly threatened to kill an officer.
-In another, police said she had kicked an officer in the groin.
+In one, .
+In another, .

 For questions about this post, please email email@example.com.